 Baseline neurocognitive tests evaluate the healthy athlete’s decision making ability, reaction time, attention and memory.
-In the event of an injury, a re-test would give the physician additional information to safely return that athlete to competition.
+In the event of an injury, a re-test would give the doctor more information to help safely return the athlete to sports.

-This tests the function of the brain and how it relates specific thought processes and behaviors.
-This is a computerized test that evaluates these thought processes.
+A neurocognitive test assesses the function of the brain and how it performs specific thought processes and behaviors.
+This is a computerized test.

-Neurocognitive testing has been used in the evaluation of mild traumatic brain injury for many years but more recently with sports concussions.
-Used in college and professional sports for more than five years, this test is currently being used in the NFL, NHL, NBA, USA Olympic Team, The Ohio State University and several area high schools.
+Neurocognitive testing has been used in the evaluation of concussion for many years.
+Used in college and professional sports for decades, this test is currently being used in the NFL, NHL, NBA, USA Olympic Team, The Ohio State University and several area high schools.

 Individual athletes can complete baseline neurocognitive testing at Nationwide Children's Hospital Sports Medicine and Orthopedic Center in Westerville.
 The fee for an individual baseline test is $15.00 per athlete.